Jaws of Steel: Plot

-Newlyweds John and Mary Warren (Jason Robards Sr. and Helen Ferguson), with their infant daughter (Mary Louise Miller), leave behind city life and invest their savings in a modest home and a gold claim in a remote California desert settlement.
-Accompanying them is their spirited puppy, Rinty (Rin Tin Tin).
+Newlyweds John and Mary Warren, with their infant daughter, leave behind city life and invest their savings in a modest home and a gold claim in a remote California desert settlement.
+Accompanying them is their spirited puppy, Rinty.
 But the dream sours quickly—what was promised as a booming town turns out to be a barren ghost town, with nothing but dust and abandoned promises.

 During the family's move, Rinty becomes lost in the desert.
 Time passes, and while the Warrens attempt to rebuild their lives, Rinty survives alone—growing into a wild and powerful creature, feared by the townspeople as a killer.
-Though hunted by the local sheriff (Bob Perry), Rinty avoids capture, a lone figure haunting the desert wastes.
+Though hunted by the local sheriff, Rinty avoids capture, a lone figure haunting the desert wastes.

-When John leaves on a brief trip, the sinister Thomas Grant Taylor (Jack Curtis), a crooked promoter with designs on the Warrens’ claim, tries to force himself upon Mary.
+When John leaves on a brief trip, the sinister Thomas Grant Taylor, a crooked promoter with designs on the Warrens’ claim, tries to force himself upon Mary.
 She resists him, and John returns in time to defend his wife.
-But Taylor is far from done—learning that John and old prospector Alkali Joe (Buck Connors) may have struck gold, he follows them into the hills.
+But Taylor is far from done—learning that John and old prospector Alkali Joe may have struck gold, he follows them into the hills.
 There, Taylor murders Joe in cold blood.
 As he flees, he is ambushed by Rinty, who wounds him—but not fatally.

 Meanwhile, back at the Warren home, Baby Warren falls dangerously ill.
 In her delirium, she calls for her lost dog.
 Miraculously, Rinty reappears, drawn to the child who once loved him.
 Though still hunted by the sheriff and townsfolk, Rinty risks his life to comfort her, even racing across the desert to fetch a doctor.
 His return to the Warren home coincides with a surge in the child's health—her recovery tied to the presence of her loyal, long-lost companion.

 When the sheriff and posse corner the injured dog, Mary recognizes Rinty and pleads for his life.
 Their daughter's sudden improvement, along with Rinty's continued devotion, sways public opinion.
 And when evidence emerges—thanks to Rinty—that Taylor was the true killer of Alkali Joe, Rinty is no longer the hunted beast but the hero.